da4asandbox/modules-css/module-2/README.md

 Through this module, students will be able to:

-- Approach data as a historical artifact and archive
+- Approach data as a historical artifact and object of analysis
 - Understand how data was collected, used, and misused within different historical contexts
-- Analyze the origins of particular datasets: who, what, when, where, why, and how they were created
+- Analyze the origins and contexts of particular datasets: who, what, when, where, why, and how they were created
 - Work with tabular data and spreadsheets

 ## Key Concepts {#concepts}

 Through this module, students will be able to define and consider the following concepts:

-- Data as Archive
-- The Historical Production of Data
-- Data Ethnography
+**Data as Archive**
+> All datasets have a history.
+In this module, students will learn to approach data as a historical artificat more akin to an archival source rather than simply a piece of quantitative, objective information.

+**Data Ethnography**
+> All datasets were actively produced.

-- Tabular Data and Spreadsheets
+**Tabular Data Structures and Functions**

 ## Readings {#readings}